ShingiraiBhengesa/house-price-predictor/README.md

 # 🏡 House Price Prediction Web App

 A Machine Learning project that predicts house prices based on input features such as square footage, number of bedrooms, location, and more.
 Built using Python, Scikit-learn, Pandas, and deployed with Flask.
-Designed as part of my AI/ML internship preparation portfolio (March–October 2025).

 ## 🚀 Demo
 🔗 [Live Demo](#) — *(Link to be updated once deployed)*